 Under normal circumstances, the Fund seeks to invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in large cap equity securities and derivatives that have similar economic characteristics to such securities.
-For purposes of the Fund's 80% policy, large cap equity securities are equity securities that at the time of purchase have a market capitalization within the range of companies included in the Russell 1000[®] Index.
-The Fund primarily intends to invest in equity securities, which include common stock, preferred stock and convertible securities, or other financial instruments that are components of, or have characteristics similar to, the securities included in the Russell 1000[®] Index.
-The Russell 1000[®] Index is a capitalization-weighted index from a broad range of industries chosen for market size, liquidity and industry group representation.
-The Fund primarily seeks to buy common stock and may also invest in preferred stock and convertible securities.
-From time to time, the Fund may invest in shares of companies through "new issues" or initial public offerings ("IPOs").
+For purposes of the Fund's 80% policy, large cap equity securities are equity securities that at the time of purchase have a market capitalization within the range of companies included in the Russell 1000[®] Growth Index.
+The Fund primarily intends to invest in equity securities, which include common stock, preferred stock and convertible securities, or other financial instruments that are components of, or have characteristics similar to, the securities included in the Russell 1000[®] Growth Index.
+The Russell 1000[®] Growth Index is a capitalization-weighted index from a broad range of industries chosen for market size, liquidity and industry group representation.